matthew-scherf/Only-One/README.md

 ### 12.5 A Personal Note

-This work emerges from the intersection of two commitments:
+This work emerges from the intersection of three commitments:

 1. **Direct experience:** A personal encounter with non-dual awareness
 2. **Philosophical curiosity:** A passion for examination of experience